 Ideal length of paragraph in academic writing

 Imagine yourself reading a document of about 5,000 words without any line breaks or paragraphs, but just a continuous flow of long sentences.
 You would probably soon lose interest in the document and also find it difficult to understand the argument that the writer is trying to develop.

 At no point should any paragraph consist of only one sentence.
 Another guideline suggests that a paragraph should be between 100 and 200 words long.
 Some suggest that all paragraphs in a document should be of the same length, while others would say this does not matter.

 It is advisable, however, that each paragraph in an academic text, like an MA or PhD thesis, should focus on one particular topic or idea (or sub-idea), irrespective of its length.
 The opening sentence of a paragraph, also called the introduction or the topic sentence, should briefly, but accurately, set the tone of the topic.
 This naturally leads into the next few sentences which develop this topic in greater detail.
 It will involve developing the argument by citing data and research in support of the argument being presented.

-We can summarise the contents of a paragraph as: (1) introduce the topic; (2) develop and support the topic and (3) write a final closing line.
+We can summarise the contents of a paragraph as: (1) introduce the topic; (2) develop and support the topic; and (3) write a final closing line.
 It is essential that the topic is maintained throughout the paragraph and that the MA or PhD student does not wander from one idea to another.

-When the document has been written, it is a good idea to read it through in order to see that each paragraph maintains one topic.
+When the document has been written, it is a good idea to read it through in order to see that each paragraph is focused on a topic - not multiple and different ideas.
 Although there are no set rules for how long a paragraph should be, sometimes, it can be obvious that a paragraph is too long or too short.
 If it is too long, it could mean that the writer has presented multiple topics; therefore, it would be helpful to divide the paragraph into two, with each one concentrating on one topic.

 Worried you did not get the length of your paragraphs right in your essay or dissertation?
 Or indeed have any other academic language-related concerns about your academic text?
 Why not get our professional dissertation proofreading services experts to help?
 Our academic proofreading and editing services are completely affordable, quick, confidential and great value for money.
-Get in touch with us now via website's email.
+Get in touch with us now via email.